Smashing the Myth of French Rudeness

 I frequently travel solo to developing countries in the remotest corners of the world without the least bit of fear, but when it came time to visit France I was totally rattled.
 I don’t speak a word of French, but the inability to speak the local language had never bothered me before, yet every time I thought about my upcoming flight to Paris, my stomach lurched.
 For advice, I turned to my friend Heather Cowper, who writes the travel blog Heather on her Travels, since she is based in England and has traveled extensively in France.

 “I’m really worried, Heather.
-I don’t read or speak the language and I’ve heard the French can be so rude.”
+I don’t read or speak the language and I’ve heard so much about French rudeness.”

 “The French, especially Parisians, are a very reserved people.
 Just remember to start every conversation with ‘Bonjour Madame‘ or ‘Bonjour Monsieur.’
 If you do that, you’ll be fine,” she insisted.